 By Caroline Walton, Specialist Tax Consultant and Patent Box Lead at Catax.

-Theresa May will today appear before EU leaders at the EU Summit in Brussels to request a three-month extension to the UK’s departure from the European Union.
 With it currently unclear as to whether, and if so when, the UK will leave the EU and on what terms, it has never been a more uncertain time for UK companies in terms of being able to plan future business and tax strategy.